 Otherwise, people will just see them as a tedious tick-box exercise.
 And they’ll continue to make bad cyber security decisions after completing their training.

-For effective security awareness training, start by understanding the internal human cyber risk behaviours within your organisation.
+For effective security awareness training, start by understanding the internal human cyber risk behaviours within your organization.

 Using these insights, you can then create well-informed security awareness training that encourages people to improve their cyber security hygiene.